ajoneil/jemu/README.md

 ## Special thanks

-- Matt Sutton(sutton.matthew at gmail): Fix OAM DMA + DMC DMA timings on the NES core.
+- Matt Sutton(sutton.matthew at gmail): Significant accuracy improvements to the NES core.